andraugust/andraugust.github.io/quantum-1.md

 ## 1. Systems and Experiments

-One way to start understanding quantum mechanics is by comparing it to classical mechanics, and this is how Susskind and Friedman's book begins—with a comparison between a classical spin experiment and its quantum analog.
+One way to start understanding quantum mechanics is by comparing it to classical mechanics, and this is how Susskind's book begins—with a comparison between classical spin and its quantum analog, through a thought experiment.

-The experiment is to measure the spin of a particle using an apparatus that can be oriented arbitrarily in space.
+The experiment involves measure the spin of a particle using an apparatus that can be oriented in an arbitrary direction.
 The goal is to develop a model which captures the relationship between the spin of the particle, the orientation of the apparatus and the measurement it returns.

 For the classical system, suppose we orient the apparatus in the $$+z$$ direction, measure the spin, and find it to be $$+1$$.
 Next, we orient the apparatus in the $$-z$$ direction, measure the spin, and find it to be $$-1$$.
 Next, orient in the $$+x$$ direction and measure $$0$$.
-After more configurations and measurements we find that spin can be modeled as a unit vector $$\hat{\sigma}$$ oriented in 3-space relative to the apparatus direction $$\hat{a}$$, and the measurement is $$\hat{a} \cdot \hat{\sigma}$$.
-Note that we've assumed spin to be unaffected by all measurements—spin is a physical state existing independent of the apparatus and any measurement we take leaves it unchanged.
-As we'll see, this is not the case in QM.
+After more configurations and measurements we find that spin can be modeled as a unit vector $$\hat{\sigma}$$ oriented in 3-space relative to the apparatus direction $$\hat{a}$$, and the measurement we get is $$\hat{a} \cdot \hat{\sigma}$$.
+Note we've assumed that spin is unaffected by measurements—spin is a physical state existing independent of the apparatus and measurements leave it unchanged.
+As we'll see this is not necessarily true in QM.

 Now let's do the same experiment on quantum spin.
 Measuring $$\pm z$$ we get the same results, but when we measure $$x$$ we don't get $$0$$ like in the classical experiment, instead we get $$+1$$.
-Starting the experiment over and taking the same measurements to verify results, we now find that $$x$$ has spin $$-1$$.
-If we restart the experiment several times we get $$+1$$s and $$-1$$s in seemingly random order, with no $$0$$s and no other numbers in between.
+Starting the experiment over and taking the same measurements to verify results, we find that $$x$$ has spin $$-1$$.
+If we restart the experiment several times we get $$+1$$s and $$-1$$s in seemingly random order, with no $$0$$s or any other values.
 After taking more measurements a pattern emerges: the quantum result is the same as the classical result but only on average.
 In other words $$\left< \sigma \right> = \hat{a} \cdot \hat{\sigma}$$.

 So between CM and QM the notion of determinism changes, as does the notion of measureable states: classical spin is real-valued between $$-1$$ and $$+1$$, but quantum spin is binary.
 Also, classical states are unchanged by measurements.
-For example, measuring along $$z$$ and then $$x$$ and then $$z$$ returns the original measurement of $$z$$—measuring $$x$$ doesn't affect the outcome of measuring $$z$$.
+For example, measuring along $$z$$ and then $$x$$ and then $$z$$ returns the original measurement of $$z$$.
+In other words measuring $$x$$ doesn't affect the outcome of measuring $$z$$.
 In quantum mechanics this isn't always true.
-The intermediate measurement of  $$x$$ changes the system such that re-measuring $$z$$ may not return the original measurement.
+The intermediate measurement of  $$x$$ changes the system such that re-measuring $$z$$ may not return the original result.
 To develop intuition for why this is, it's helpful to remember that quantum systems are so small that any measurement energetically strong enough to be useful is necessarily strong enough to change the system in a significant way, whereas classically the energy used to measure a system has negligible impact on the system itself.

 ## 2. Quantum States

 Quantum states are modeled as vectors in a space called Hilbert space.
-In Hilbert space vectors can be real or complex and have finite or infinite dimensionality.
+In Hilbert space vectors can be real or complex and have finite or infinite dimension.
 An example of an infinite-dimensional vector is a continuous-valued function.

 Notationally, vectors in Hilbert space are drawn as kets $$\ket{A}$$ and have complex conjugates—called bras—drawn backward $$\ket{A}^{*} = \bra{A}$$.
 Vectors have inner products $$\bk{A}{B}^{*} = \bk{B}{A}$$, orthogonalities $$\bk{A}{B} = 0$$, and unit-normalization $$\bk{A}{A} = 1$$.
 The familiar vector properties of commutativity, associativity, distributivity and closedness all hold.